RGB: red, green, and blue

 black = no light (#000000)

-There are hundreds, probably thousands, of applications and Web sites that permit you to select colors to use on a Web page.
-However, learning the RGB system will give a developer much more control over the results than randomly clicking on whatever looks good.
+There are hundreds of applications and Web sites that let you select colors for a graphic or a Web page.
+However, mastering the RGB system will give you much more control over your work than randomly clicking on whatever looks good.
+Polish your skills with our Tutor Demonstration page.